-Members are entitled to participate in a loan program that allows them to borrow up to 75 percent of their member contributions.
+Members who joined prior to January 1, 2018 are entitled to participate in a loan program that allows them to borrow up to 75 percent of their member contributions or \$50,000, whichever is less.
+Members who joined on or after January 1, 2018, may borrow up to 50 percent of their contribution balance or \$50,000, whichever is less.
 Repayment of outstanding amounts is generally made through payroll deductions within five years.
 The interest rate charged for COESC Member Loans is fixed at 1 percent below the actuarial interest rate at the time the loan is granted.
-The rate for loans issued during the fiscal year ended March 31, 2017 was 6 percent.
+The rate for loans issued during the fiscal year ended March 31, 2020 was 6.0 percent.